KonstantinDjairo/TouchTyper/README.md

 1. Setup CMake. `cmake .. -DCMAKE_BUILD_TYPE=Release`
 1. Let's build the project!
 Run `cmake --build .`
 1. Go into Debug, your build of TouchTyper is there.
 You have now compiled TouchTyper for Windows using MSVC.

+# License

+Copyright (c) 2021-2022 Siddharth
+Copyright (c) 2023 Hashirama

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.